kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 Standard configuration structure
 ---------------------------------

-The following table summarizes what configuration files autosubmit expects and what parameters you can define there.
+The following table summarizes what configuration files Autosubmit expects and what parameters you can define there.

 .. list-table::
     :header-rows: 1